 would say what is purported above have some agenda other than to know the

 truth, and are simply wrong.

-those accounts, and finally results in a mere display of ingenuity on
+the discrepancies in those accounts, and finally results in a mere display of

-the part of the biographer, in his efforts to reconcile them; or, as in
+ingenuity on the part of the biographer, in his efforts to reconcile them; or,

 [Commentary] Who can or needs to argue with